The Quijote simulations: Abstract

 \section{Abstract}

-The \textsc{Quijote} simulations are a set of 43100 full N-body simulations spanning more than 7000 cosmological models in the $\{\Omega_{\rm m}, \Omega_{\rm b}, h, n_s, \sigma_8, M_\nu, w \}$ hyperplane.
-At a single redshift the simulations contain more than 8.5 trillions of particles over a combined volume of 43100 $(h^{-1}{\rm Gpc})^3$.
+The \textsc{Quijote} simulations are a set of 44,100 full N-body simulations spanning more than 7,000 cosmological models in the $\{\Omega_{\rm m}, \Omega_{\rm b}, h, n_s, \sigma_8, M_\nu, w \}$ hyperplane.
+At a single redshift the simulations contain more than 8.5 trillions of particles over a combined volume of 44,100 $(h^{-1}{\rm Gpc})^3$; each simulation follow the evolution of $256^3$, $512^3$ or $1024^3$ particles in a box of $1~h^{-1}{\rm Gpc}$ length.
 Billions of dark matter halos and cosmic voids have been identified in the simulations, whose runs required more than 35 million core hours.
 The \textsc{Quijote} simulations have been designed for two main purposes: 1) to quantify the information content on cosmological observables, and 2) to provide enough data to train machine learning algorithms.
 In this paper we describe the simulations and show a few of their applications.
 We also release the Petabyte of data generated, comprising hundreds of thousands of simulation snapshots at multiple redshifts, halo and void catalogs, together with millions of summary statistics such as power spectra, bispectra, correlation functions, marked power spectra, and estimated probability density functions.

 \keywords{large-scale structure of universe -- methods: numerical -- methods: statistical}